-The general perceived concept about oxidative stress is that it is a physiological process that contributes to aging of cells and the development of several health conditions in adults and children.
+Oxidative stress is a term often thrown around in the circles of health and wellness.
+The general perceived concept is that oxidative stress is a physiological process that contributes to aging of cells and the development of several health conditions in adults and children.

 It is actually a common denominator in various age-related diseases.
 These include heart disease, cancer, and neurodegenerative disorders, which can affect multiple generations.